 9 to 18 years: 1,250 milligrams per day

 19+ years: 700 milligrams per day

 Phosphorus deficiency does not occur under normal circumstances.
-However, low levels of phosphorus can occur with the use of certain medications, calcium carbonate supplements and some antacids.
+However, low levels can occur with the use of certain medications, calcium carbonate supplements, or some antacids.

-Dietary sources include foods that are also high in protein such as meat, nuts, seeds, legumes and dairy products, and it is present in lesser amounts in fruits and vegetables.
-Whole grains also contain phosphorus, but, it's in a form that is difficult for the body to digest.
+Dietary sources include foods that are also high in protein such as meat, nuts, seeds, legumes and dairy products, and to a lesser extent, in fruits and vegetables.
+Whole grains also contain phosphorus, but, it's in a form that's difficult for the body to digest.